Kinecta Federal Credit Union Review: Large Branch Access and Good APYs

 Kinecta Federal Credit Union vs. Golden 1 Credit Union

 Golden 1 Credit Union is one of the largest credit unions in California, as well as the nation, with more than 1 million members, over $18 billion in assets and 70-plus branches and Home Loan Centers across California.
-Kinecta can’t match those numbers, but it pays higher rates on its certificates.
+Kinecta can’t match those numbers, but it does offer two checking account options versus Golden 1’s one option.

 Kinecta Federal Credit Union vs. Patelco Credit Union

-Patelco Credit Union serves the San Francisco Bay Area and tops Kinecta when it comes to money market account rates, with a 1.0% APY on the first $2,000 deposited in its money market account and a 0.50% APY on the next $3,000 deposited.
-Kinetca has the edge with the 0.10% to 0.25% APY on its interest-bearing checking account, which tops the 0.05% APY at Patelco.
+Patelco Credit Union serves the San Francisco Bay Area and tops Kinecta when it comes to money market account rates, with up to APY.
+Kinetca has the edge with the to APY on its interest-bearing checking account, which tops the APY at Patelco.

 Kinecta Federal Credit Union vs. First Technology Federal Credit Union

-First Tech Credit Union offers higher yields than Kinecta on its checking and savings accounts, with APYs up to 0.50% on the former and 2.00% on the latter.
-But First Tech has just seven branch locations in California, vs. 32 for Kinecta, making Kinecta the better choice customers in state who prefer in-person banking.
+First Tech Credit Union offers higher yields than Kinecta on its checking and savings accounts, with APYs up to on the former and on the latter.
+But First Tech has just seven branch locations in California vs. 32 for Kinecta, making Kinecta the better choice customers in state who prefer in-person banking.

 Kinecta Federal Credit Union offers a solid lineup of financial services and products to residents of Southern California and a few other markets.
 Its member benefits are unique, with local deals and discounts to various events and attractions.
 The money market and certificate accounts have competitive interest rates, and members have access to a large network of branches and ATMs, making it a good choice for those in its service area.